myoaoo/php-on-vercel/README.md

-# PHP on Vercel ▴
+# PHP on Vercel

+php -S localhost:8000

 This is a repository I've created to test if we can get traditional PHP file-based routing working on the [community Vercel Functions PHP runtime](https://github.com/vercel-community/php).